ptv-logistics/Log4ALA/README.md

 ## General Configuration

 It's possible to configure multiple log4net Azure Log Analytics appender(s).
-The properties (e.g. workspaceId, SharedKey...) of each appender could be configured as appender properties, appSettings in App.config/Web.config or as Azure Configuration Setting with fallback strategy AzureSetting=>appSetting=>appenderProperty.
+The properties (e.g. workspaceId, SharedKey...) of each appender could be configured as appender properties, appSettings in App.config/Web.config or as Azure Configuration Setting (Azure settings are excluded from netstandard2.0 and netcoreapp2.0) with fallback strategy AzureSetting=>appSetting=>appenderProperty.
 If the properties will be configured as appSetting in App.config/Web.config or as Azure Configuration Settings it's important to attach the appender name as prefix to the property e.g. **YourAppenderName.workspaceId**

 ## Example App Configuration file

-This configuration is also available as a [App.config](https://github.com/ptv-logistics/Log4IoTHub/blob/master/Log4IoTHubTest/App.config):
+This configuration is also available as a [App.config](https://github.com/ptv-logistics/Log4ALA/blob/master/Log4ALATest/App.config):

 ```xml